US highway 3D environment

-To simulate a driving algorithm within this scene:
+To simulate a driving algorithm in this scene:

 Add a Simulation 3D Scene Configuration block to your Simulink® model.

-In this block, set the Scene description parameter to
+In this block, set the Scene source parameter to

 Explore the 3D US Highway scene and inspect its dimensions by using a corresponding 2D top-view image of the scene.

 You can use this image to inspect the scene before simulation and choose starting coordinates for vehicles.
-For details on using these images to select waypoints for path-following applications, see the Select Waypoints for 3D Simulation example.
+For details on using these images to select waypoints for path-following applications, see the Select Waypoints for Unreal Engine Simulation example.

 Load the 2D spatial referencing object that corresponds to the scene.
 This

-imref2d object describes the relationship between the pixels in the image and the world coordinates of the scene.
+imref2d (Image Processing Toolbox) object describes the relationship between the pixels in the image and the world coordinates of the scene.

 data = load('sim3d_SpatialReferences.mat'); spatialRef = data.spatialReference.USHighway